rajutges/SHORTEST-PATH/README.md

 #### What to do?

 these thing to be done in the solution folder:

+ - code a python code named as "path.py"
+ - curry and function composition
  - run and test them on sample images provided in the folder “test_images"
- - curry and function composition
  - easier testing and debugging
  - compact and clean code
  - fill all the asked parameters in an excel sheet named “Parameters_Sheet” in the folder named "problem_node"